Probing high scale seesaw and PBH generated dark matter via gravitational waves with multiple tilts

 \section{Conclusion}

-We have studied the possibility of probing a high scale seesaw origin of neutrino mass and PBH generated dark matter scenario simultaneously by future observation of stochastic gravitational wave background with multiple tilts or spectral breaks.
+We have studied the possibility of probing a high-scale seesaw origin of neutrino mass and PBH-generated dark matter scenario simultaneously by future observation of stochastic gravitational wave background with multiple tilts or spectral breaks.
 A high scale $U(1)$ gauge symmetry breaking not only generates the seesaw scale dynamically but also leads to the formation of cosmic strings responsible for generating stochastic GW later.
 Considering purely gravitational dark matter originating from an intermediate primordial black hole dominated epoch, we also incorporate the presence of an additional diluter to bring DM overproduction from PBH under control.
-The required relic abundance of DM around the MeV-TeV ballpark, which we consider in this work, forces the diluter to be sufficiently long-lived leading to a second early matter-domination epoch in addition to the PBH dominated one.
-While cosmic strings typically leads to a scale invariant GW spectrum, the presence of two different early matter domination in our setup leads to multiple spectral breaks.
+The required relic abundance of DM around the MeV-TeV ballpark, which we consider in this work, forces the diluter to be sufficiently long-lived leading to a second early matter-domination epoch in addition to the PBH-dominated one.
+While cosmic strings typically lead to a scale-invariant GW spectrum, the presence of two different early matter domination in our setup leads to multiple spectral breaks.
 After solving the relevant Boltzmann equations numerically for DM relic, we make an estimate of the spectral break frequencies both analytically as well as numerically and find interesting correlations with DM mass.
 As summarised in Fig. \ref{fig:MDM_TPF} and Table \ref{BP}, the spectral break frequencies can be probed at multiple future experiments depending upon the DM mass.